Sputnik crisis: United States

-The United Kingdom
+United Kingdom

 In Britain, the launch of the first Sputnik provoked surprise, combined with elation at experiencing the dawn of the Space Age.
 It was also a reminder of the decline in the British Empire's world influence.
 The crisis soon became part of the broader Cold War narrative.
 The Daily Express predicted that "The result will be a new [U.S.] drive to catch up and pass the Russians in the sphere of space exploration.
 Never doubt for a moment that America will be successful".
 The crisis contributed to the US–UK Mutual Defence Agreement of 1958.